SteamrollerZ4/Snake-2D/README.md

 # Snake2D game.
 2D snake game implemented in C using SDL2 library.
-Testing was done using the Check framework.
-For design specifications and system design details read the, "Snake2d design.pdf" file.
+For design specifications and system design details read the, "Snake2d design.pdf" file in the assets folder.

 # System requirements
 SDL2 library